19hours/sg-statutes/Acts/Companies Act.md

 58\.
 No objection shall be raised to the qualification of any voter except at the meeting or adjourned meeting at which the vote objected to is given or tendered, and every vote not disallowed at such meeting shall be valid for all purposes.
 Any such objection made in due time shall be referred to the chairman of the meeting, whose decision shall be final and conclusive.

 59\.
-The instrument appointing a proxy shall be in writing, in the common or usual form, under the hand of the appointer or of his attorney duly authorised in writing or, if the appointer is a corporation , either under seal or under the hand of an officer or attorney duly authorised.
+The instrument appointing a proxy shall be in writing, in the common or usual form, under the hand of the appointer or of his attorney duly authorised in writing or, if the appointer is a corporation or a limited liability partnership, either under seal or under the hand of an officer or attorney duly authorised.
 A proxy may but need not be a member of the company.
 The instrument appointing a proxy shall be deemed to confer authority to demand or join in demanding a poll.

 60. Where it is desired to afford members an opportunity of voting for or against a resolution the instrument appointing a proxy shall be in the following form or a form as near thereto as circumstances admit: